-This is largely made up of flexible fossil gas-fired power, due to significant gas network availability in the licence area's more densely populated areas.
+This is largely made up of flexible fossil gas-fired power, due to significant gas network availability in the more densely populated areas of the South Wales licence area.

 The annual energy output of these fossil fuel plants significantly decreases in all net zero compliant scenarios, especially in the late 2020s and 2030s, as the UK's electricity supply is rapidly decarbonised in order to meet interim carbon budgets.